The Seed Is Planted

 We listened to the struggles from other churches, realizing we weren’t alone and taking courage to forge ahead, always bathing each decision and move with prayer and guidance from the Holy SpiritTweet this.

-The next task was to really look at our city – honestly.
+The next task was to really look at our city—honestly.
 Fort Meade is a bedroom community for Tampa, Lakeland, and Orlando.
 We did NOT have a grocery store – the state labeled us a ‘food desert’.
-The only local businesses were service-oriented with 3 small ‘restaurants’.
+The only local businesses were service-oriented with three small ‘restaurants’.
 Oh, and a Mcdonald’s!

-Fort Meade is about 40 percent white, depending on the time of year.
-From October through March the population grew with the influx of ‘snow angels’ – retirees from the north.
-The rest of the residents are in order of largest percentage: Black, Hispanic, Seasonal workers, Asian.
+We learned that the ethnic makeup of Fort Meade was seasonal.
+It is about 40 percent white from October through March when the population grows with the influx of ‘snow angels’ – retirees from the north.
+During the rest of the year, the make up is primarily Black, then Hispanic, various groups of seasonal workers, and lastly, Asian.

 A few of us read Breaking Strongholds In Your City: How to Use Spiritual Mapping to Make Your Prayers More Strategic, Effective and Targeted, edited by C. Peter Wagner.
 (1993, Regal Books).
 Not all of the core team participated in the prayer walks – but we were joined by folks who were prayer warriors and later became integral volunteers.